CCPods/CCPods-specs/README.md

 * Dependencies such as TouchJSON, FontLabel, might be newer than the bundled version of cocos2d-iphone

 ## TODO
-* Create a podspec for Chipmunk
+* Test the podspec of cocos2d-iphone for Mac OS
-* Create podspecs for cocos2d-iphone 1.1 and 2.0
+* Create podspecs for cocos2d-iphone 2.0
 * Add cleanup_paths in the podspec

 ## License